-This project aims to introduce undergraduate research opportunities (UROs) to underrepresented engineering students who are a part of the Academic Redshirt in Science and Engineering (ARISE) program.
+This project aims to introduce undergraduate research opportunities (UROs) to historically marginalized engineering students who are a part of the Academic Redshirt in Science and Engineering (ARISE) program.
 Illinois is a part of a six-university consortium awarded a five-year, $5 million grant by the National Science Foundation to implement a bridge year for incoming freshmen so they have the foundation needed for a rigorous engineering course load.

 Golecki herself was a first generation college student.
 "I started research in my sophomore year as an undergrad at Drexel University and the mentors I had in my research group were integral to my success," she said.
 "I knew this is the type of work I wanted to do when I took the faculty position at Illinois."